 Robe is the Region's most iconic holiday village.
 It's a popular stop on the Melbourne to Adelaide coastal route for international visitors, and as a summer holiday destination for South Australians and Victorians.
 Rich in historic buildings, many and varied accommodation options and a vibrant food, produce, dining and retail mix, Robe also provides access to stunning coastal national parks, four-wheel beach driving and recreational activities.

-Beachport and Kingston SE are loved by visitors looking for a quieter holiday town vibe, their coastal national parks and drives, and iconic visitor favourites including the Cape Jaffa Lighthouse and Larry the Lobster.
+Beachport and Kingston SE are loved by visitors looking for a quieter holiday town vibe from Robe, and their coastal national parks.